voyage11/Location/README.md

 based application.
 So far, this is the most popular post on my blog.
 If you have any question, you may join us for a discussion here: [Background Location Update Programming for iOS 7](http://mobileoop.com/background-location-update-programming-for-ios-7 "Background Location Update Programming for iOS 7").

 <strong>Update on 26 September 2014</strong>: I have updated the solution to work on iOS 8.

+<strong>Update on 14 October 2014</strong>: I have Moved the delay10Seconds timer to become a share property.